 The Liberty Library Association arranged with the town to renovate the town’s “old firehouse” and the library moved to their present location in April 2002.
 The new location is about ten times the size of the previous one, with a children’s room on the second-floor.
 The focal point of the library and what everyone wants to know is “who built the spiral staircase?” – York Spiral Staircase in Vassalboro, Maine.

-For 25 years, the Liberty Library has provided the residents of Liberty and Montville with social and cultural programs and a variety of ever-changing materials.
+For over 25 years, the Liberty Library has provided the residents of Liberty and Montville with social and cultural programs and a variety of ever-changing materials.
 The library’s name was simplified to Liberty Library in 2019.
 Our technologies are always being updated as time and money permits.
 Along with the part-time Director, the library operates with the help of many dedicated volunteers.